sachingurjar47/blog-platform/README.md

 # Blog Platform

 A modern, full-featured blog platform built with Next.js, React, and TypeScript.
-This platform provides a complete blogging experience with rich text editing, user authentication, image management, and real-time features.
+This platform provides a complete blogging experience with rich text editing, user authentication, and real-time features.

 ## 🚀 Features